 startling break from family tradition, John Lovell IX's son and

-heir was named not John.
-It seems that John Lovell IX and his wife
+heir was not another John.
+It seems that John Lovell IX and his

-Joan Beaumont had a penchant for unusual names.
-While one of their
+wife Joan Beaumont had a penchant for unusual names.
+While one of

-daughters was named Joan, either after her mother or to satisfy
+their daughters was named Joan, either after her mother or to

 William, nor even Robert or Thomas, the names often given to

-younger son but Francis their other daughter was named Frideswide.
+younger son, but Francis.
+Their second daughter was named

 As Francis Lovell was a minor when his father died, his wardship was granted to Richard Neville, earl of Warwick.
 Francis Lovell was married to Richard Neville's niece, Anne FitzHugh.
 He did move to his guardian's castle of Middleham, but it is not known whether he became acquainted with Richard, duke of York at this stage, as it is possible that Richard had already left the earl of Warwick's care at this time.

 it is unknown when exactly Francis Lovell first met Richard, duke

 of York, by the later 1480s Francis had become one of Richard's